festwertspeicher/jacques-loom/docs/pages/milestones.md

 ### Goals of this Project Phase

-* Design and build the first reliable major version of the loom by combining the learnings from the previous phases and starting from scratch with a new parametric CAD modell.
+* Design and build the first reliable major version of the loom by combining the learnings from the previous phases and starting from scratch with a new parametric CAD model.
 * Arouse interest by having nice promo photos/videos of the loom.
-* The loom should be easy to recreate by making CAD files, schematics, BOM along available alongside detailed and illustrated step-by-step building instructions.
+* The loom should be easy to recreate by making CAD files, schematics, BOM available alongside detailed and illustrated step-by-step building instructions.
 * The loom should be easy to operate by having articles on how to use the machine and running a more robust and failsafe software with a decent user interface.

 ### Tasks of this Project Phase